haimbilia/BuyHub/readme.txt

     => 056134 - getting error on marking order as completed from admin when tax is alavara and order cancellation request is declined
     => 055906 - Seller >> tax category >> tax rates >> "0.00" gets displayed along with actual percentage of tax .
     => 056199 - Paypal Payout Not Working : Client Auth Failed
+    => 056197 - on adding item to wishlist getting 404

 New Features: